CodeFreezeAI/xcf/README.md

 - written and tested with Cursor
 - no need to install Node or NPM
 - our own filesystem MCP server is in the works!
-- To compile requires Xcode 16, compiled releases are coming soon!
+- Requires Xcode 16 to compile XCF, compiled releases are coming soon!
 - Apps can be in older version of Xcode as long as your macOS version supports it

 ## Get Started